SOMETIMES, DURING DIVES, YOU ENCOUNTER THESE THINGS attached to the bottom. They’re squid eggs. Here’s a hint: Don’t Mess With Them!

 DESIGNED TO DRIVE GUYS MAD!

-When a female squid deposits her eggs on the seafloor, she also imbues them with a protein that essentially drives male squids crazy – not about her but about the eggs.
+When a female squid deposits her capsules on the seafloor, she also imbues them with a protein that essentially drives male squids crazy – not about her but about the eggs.

-Studying longfin squids (Loligo pealeii), researchers discovered that the outer tunics of squid eggs are embedded with a protein called Loligo microseminoprotein.
+Studying longfin squid reproduction (Loligo pealeii), researchers discovered that the outer tunics of squid eggs are embedded with a protein called Loligo microseminoprotein.

 Male squids are drawn to the eggs visually, but touching them – and the protein – has the effect of transforming them into lean, mean fighting machines, ready to take on any other male squids who might get near the eggs.
 [Editor’s note: I’ve been told anecdotally that squids can become aggressive towards divers who touch the eggs.]